Constant Time Graph Neural Networks: Experiments

-\textbf{Experiments for Q4:} We used one-layer GraphSAGE-GCN with sigmoid activation.
-The input graph was a clique $K_n$ with $n = 40000$ nodes.
-We set the dimensions of intermediate embeddings as $2$, and each feature value was set to $1$ with probability $0.5$ and $-1$ otherwise.
+We use one-layer GraphSAGE-GCN with sigmoid activation.
+We initialize the weight matrix $\boldW^{(1)}$ with normal distribution and then normalize it so that the operator norm $\| \boldW^{(1)} \|_{\text{op}} $ of the matrix is equal to $1$.
+This satisfies Assumption 1, i.e., $\| \boldtheta \|_2 \le \sqrt{2}$.
+The input graph is a clique $K_n$ with $n = 40000$ nodes.
+We set the dimensions of intermediate embeddings as $2$, and each feature value is set to $1$ with probability $0.5$ and $-1$ otherwise.
 This satisfies Assumption 1, i.e., $\|\boldx_i\|_2 \le \sqrt{2}$.
-We computed the approximation errors of Algorithm $\ref{algo: constant}$ with different numbers of samples.
+We compute the approximation errors of Algorithm $\ref{algo: constant}$ with different numbers of samples.
+Specifically, for each $r = 1, \dots, 10000$, we (1) initialize the weight matrix, (2) choose $400$ nodes, (3) calculate the exact embedding of each chosen node, (4) calculate the estimate for each chosen node with $r$ samples, i.e., $r^{(1)} = r$, and (5) calculate the approximation error of each chosen node.
 Figure \ref{fig: plot} (d) illustrates the $99$-th percentile point of empirical approximation errors and the theoretical bound by Theorem \ref{time}, i.e., $\varepsilon = O(r^{-1/2})$.
 It shows that the approximation error decreases together with the theoretical rate.
 This indicates that the theoretical rate is tight.
+Based on these experimental and theoretical results, we can estimate a sufficient number of samples given the required precision.